chsami/MicrobotJagexLauncher/README.md

 ## How to run the project

 1) Download the JCEF Library from: https://developmentb464.blob.core.windows.net/microbot/launcher/jcef-bundle.zip and extract the folder in the MicrobotJagexLauncher project folder.
-2) Add env variable in your environment settings
+2) Add env variable that redirects to the jcef-bundle folder in your environment settings.
+This is needed so that the java application can use the dll's in the jcef-bundle to open the chromium browser.

 ![image](https://github.com/user-attachments/assets/db40fec3-8518-4c12-b6bf-53cdfc48653d)